-The Fund will also limit its exposure to particular companies and industries.
-In addition to the Investment Manager's proprietary and qualitative analysis, the Investment Manager relies on a third-party provider to apply a rules-based screening process which seeks to identify companies that may have controversial business involvement, as determined by the Investment Manager.
+The Fund will also limit its exposure to particular companies and industries. seeks to exclude companies and industries that are not aligned with the Fund's Sustainability Characteristics.
+In addition to the Sub-Investment Manager's proprietary and qualitative analysis, the Sub-Investment Manager relies on third-party providers to apply a rules-based screening process which seeks to identify corporate bond issuers that may have controversial business involvement, as determined by the Sub-Investment Manager.
+When third-party data is not available, the Sub-Investment Manager will utilise discretion in making investments.

-Specifically, the Fund seeks to exclude knowingly owning equity securities of companies:
+Specifically, the Fund seeks to exclude knowingly owning bonds issued by companies: